stephenjblair/ucd-project/README.md

 2. Check that submit button triggers Javascript alertbox.
 3. Check that all external social media links are active and open in a new window.
 4. Check resposniveness across devices.
 Form elements collapse into single column when the media query is triggered.

+## Further Testing
+Friends and family were asked to review the website and provide feedback.
+The response was very positive with people mainly commenting on the modern design and use of colour.

 ## Deployment